 If your beach trip takes you to a busy beach, such as Waikiki, you need to remind your kids of stranger danger safety rules.
 When there are a lot of people on the beach, you can’t be sure if the person sitting next to you has ill intentions or not.
 This is another reason why it is so important to keep an eye on your kids at all times.
 You also need to be sure they know to stay where you can see them and don’t walk off with a stranger.
 Be sure to teach your kids what “stranger” means and what to do if someone tries to lure them away.

 Going to the beach is a great way to have some quality family time.
 But, it’s important to watch out for hidden dangers that could spoil the fun.
 Always put your kids in life jackets, remember the sunscreen and hats, and watch out for strangers.
 The above simple safety tips for beach trips can keep your kids safe while letting them enjoy the great outdoors.
 I hope these tips help keep your summer days on the sand fun and carefree.
+For more beach tips, see our practical food tips for beach trips, tips for beach trips with kids, and gift guide for beach lovers.
 Happy travels!